doanduyhai/Achilles/README.markdown

 - Runtime **Schema Name Provider** for multi-tenant environments
 - Full compatibility with Java 8 **CompletableFuture**

+> **warning: Achilles version 6.0.0 is the newest release, for migrating from version 5.x please read the [Migration From 5.X Guide]**

 > **Warning: Achilles versions 4.x are no longer maintained, only bug-fixes are supported, please migrate to version 5.x and follow the [Migration From 4.x Guide]**